MNRB123/MNRB123/README.md

-- 👋 Hi, I’m @MNRB123
+- 👋 Hi, I’m Mukesh
 - 👀 I’m a fullstack developer.
-I am interested in problem solving in coding.
+I am interested in web development and built web application with advance technology.
+I am also intrested in coding problem solving.
 - 🌱 I’m currently achieved 4 star badge in HackerRank...
 - 💞️ I’m looking to collaborate on open source project and sale my projects on marketplace.
 - 📫 How to reach me - GitHub